 Marquette is the largest city in the Upper Peninsula, with a population of over 21,000.
 It’s located in the Northern part of the Upper Peninsula, about three hours away from Mackinaw City.
-It sits on the shores of Lake Superior and is known for being a port town, primarily for shipping iron ore.
+This amazing place in Michigan sits on the shores of Lake Superior and is known for being a port town, primarily for shipping iron ore.

 It’s a popular Michigan destination in both the summer and winter, and like most places in Northern Michigan, the fall here is absolutely incredible.
 The Sawyer International Airport connects Marquette to Detroit, Chicago, and Minneapolis.

 Best Things to do in Marquette

 Presque Isle Park

 Those in the know refer to it simply as the Isle.
 Presque Isle Park is over 300 acres of oval-shaped peninsula that stretches out into Lake Superior.
 The landscape is gorgeous, surrounded by sandstone cliffs and covered by dense natural forest.

 It’s open all year round and is home to many native species of flora and fauna.
 There are over 100 species of plants within the park, so see how many you can identify.
 Keep your eyes open for wildlife as well, with a known population of deer and raccoons living in this ecosystem.

 DeVos Art Museum